Education

 Our method of intervention

-Our programs incorporate respect for and preservation of local culture and languages.
-Our approach emphasizes the creation of supportive learning environments, and encourages the involvement of parents and the community to ensure the continuity of projects.
-We pay particular attention to the needs of girls and the gender balance in each class.
+Our programs integrate respect and preservation of local culture and languages.
+Our approach emphasizes the creation of caring learning environments, and encourages the involvement of parents and the community to ensure the sustainability of projects.
+We pay particular attention to the needs of girls and to gender parity in each class.

 To learn more about our education programs